pshenmic/dash-platform-sdk/README.md

 # dash-platform-sdk v1.0.2

-This is an experimental alternative lightweight SDK for Dash Platform chain that let you make queries, create, and sign state transition locally and broadcast them into network.
+This is an experimental alternative lightweight SDK for Dash Platform chain that let you make queries, create, and sign state transitions locally and broadcast them into network

-It uses an alternative WASM bindings layer to a Dash Platform Protocol, and other GRPC Client solution, that allowed us to minimize the final build to around 3 megabytes.
+It uses an alternative WASM bindings layer to a Dash Platform Protocol, and other GRPC Client solution, that allowed us to minimize the final build to around 3 megabytes

-SDK uses a pre-defined set of seed nodes (public RPC) at the start, and then tries to switch to the latest list of nodes fetched from the Dash network through https://rpc.digitalcash.dev.
+SDK uses a pre-defined set of seed nodes (public RPC) at the start, and then tries to switch to the latest list of nodes fetched from the Dash network through https://rpc.digitalcash.dev if possible

 #### This is development version, breaking changes may be each release

-Currently, only minimal features are included, such as document querying and creation of the documents, and all necessary related functions to do that.
+Currently, only minimal features are included, such as document querying and creation of the documents, and all necessary related functions to do that
-There is no input validation and error handling implemented yet relying on a happy path, this is going to be fixed in next versions.
+There is no input validation and error handling implemented yet relying on a happy path, this is going to be fixed in next versions

 This library is isomorphic and works in both Node.js and Web browsers without polyfilling